appseconnect/docs/_posts/Connectors/Application Connectors/Dynamics Business Central/2021-01-04-generic-nav2013 R2-extension.md

 |PartType|Page|
 |PagePartID|AEC Order Line Details|

-## Changes in “Ship-to Address” Page
+## Changes in "Ship-to Address" Page

-a) We have added our Extension page ‘AEC Ship-To Address Cart Part’ (33064478) as a part type with name ‘WebDetails’.
+a) We have added our Extension page 'AEC Ship-To Address Cart Part' (33064478) as a part type with name 'WebDetails'.
-Page ‘AEC Ship-To Address’  SubPageLink field is ‘CustomerNo’ and ‘Code’.Base page SubPageLink field is ‘Customer No.’ and ‘Code’.
+Page 'AEC Ship-To Address'  SubPageLink field is 'CustomerNo' and 'Code'.Base page SubPageLink field is 'Customer No.' and 'Code'.

 ![nav2013ext12](\staticfiles\connectors\media\application-connector\navextension\nav2013ext12.png)